pavankalisetti009/gitlab/doc/administration/settings/account_and_limit_settings.md

 > - Ability to turn the **Remember me** setting on and off [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/369133) in GitLab 16.0.

-Users can select the **Remember me** checkbox on sign-in, and their session will remain active for an indefinite period of time when accessed from that specific browser.
+Users can select the **Remember me** checkbox on sign-in, and their session remains active for an indefinite period of time when accessed from that specific browser.
 You can turn off this setting if you need sessions to expire for security or compliance purposes.
-Turning off this setting will ensure users' sessions expire after the number of minutes of inactivity set when you [customize your session duration](#customize-the-default-session-duration).
+Turning off this setting ensures users' sessions expire after the number of minutes of inactivity set when you [customize your session duration](#customize-the-default-session-duration).

 1. On the left sidebar, at the bottom, select **Admin**.
 1. Select **Settings > General**.